Written by Divinity Nutra, Updated on April 18, 2022

 The Curcuma longa plant is the species of ginger where you’ll find turmeric root, whose extract is a powerful antioxidant known as curcumin.
-When paired with black pepper (piperine), curcumin’s therapeutic properties take hold with very few side effects.
-But, is turmeric good for Parkinson’s disease (PD)?
+When paired with black pepper extract (piperine), curcumin’s therapeutic properties take hold with very few side effects.
+But, does turmeric help Parkinson’s disease and hand tremors?

 Turmeric and Parkinson’s

 Researchers have successfully linked curcumin to improvements in a wide variety of health conditions.
 For example, turmeric has shown promise in cancer treatment, lowering blood sugar in diabetes, and helping arthritis and joint pain.
 It may even contribute to weight loss and liver detoxification.

 Recently, studies have suggested that curcumin may also be beneficial for preventing Parkinson’s disease and helping others manage their symptoms.
 Before we cover the individual trials that have used turmeric for Parkinson’s, it’s essential to understand the condition in a bit more detail.
 (1)

 Parkinson’s is a disorder of the nervous system that affects body movement and gets progressively worse over time.
 Often, it begins with a barely noticeable tremor in one of the hands.
 Even though tremors are common, symptoms of Parkinson’s can also include slowing of movement or muscle stiffness.

 Early on, your face may show little to no expression, your arms may not swing while walking, and your speech may soften or become slurred.
 Currently, there are no known cures for Parkinson’s disease, but there are medications that can improve your symptoms.